Thousands of families evicted in Sao Paulo amid pandemic

 The growing number of evictions driven by Brazil’s COVID-19 pandemic is worsening an already serious housing problem in the country.
 Before the pandemic, local authorities counted more than 200,000 families waiting for adequate housing in Sao Paulo, a city of 12 million.

-Human rights group LabCidade estimates more than 2,000 families have lost their homes in Sao Paulo state since March, with another 1,000 facing the same risk in upcoming weeks.
+The human rights and research group LabCidade estimates more than 2,000 families have lost their homes in Sao Paulo state since March, with another 1,000 facing the same risk in upcoming weeks.
 It is a high figure for a state with 46 million residents, about the same population as Spain.

-Raquel Rolnik, a special rapporteur on adequate housing for the United Nations and a coordinator for LabCidade, says similar evictions have happened all over Brazil.
+Raquel Rolnik, a former U.N. special investigator on adequate housing and a coordinator for LabCidade, says similar evictions have happened all over Brazil.

 “We will see many more people on the streets soon,” Rolnik told The Associated Press on the phone.
 “There is no public policy to handle these cases.”